mvanzanten/docker-rust-server/README.md

 Make sure you have a directory called `data` where you launch the following command.

 Run the command `docker-compose up -d`

+## Oxide
+The `/data/oxide` directory contains some default oxide settings such as better loot.